 - They do not eat any meat, poultry, fish, dairy or eggs

 - They may eat minimally processed “whole” foods (for example: vegetables, fruits, whole grains, legumes)

 - They do not eat any oils, including olive oil, as well as foods containing added fats

 - They also eliminate processed foods such as white rice, white flour, added sugars and corn syrup, and the vast majority of packaged foods

-While there are similarities in all of these diets, the most important thing for someone following the OMS program is to commit to eating for health, and to follow it through.
+While there are similarities in all of these diets, the most important thing for someone following the Overcoming MS program is to commit to eating for health, and to follow it through.

 Deciding on the right combination of mostly plant-based foods that will make you feel in control and help to manage your symptoms is a deeply personal one.
 Every OMSer must ultimately choose for themselves how strict they would like to be with their diet, and how they identify their requirements when explaining what they eat to others.